Identifying Hazards and Communicating Risks

 After reading this chapter, you will be able to:

-- Recognize the implications of environmental hazards at both the individual and population level:
+- Recognize the implications of environmental hazards at both the individual and population level (MCC Objective 78-6)

-− Examples of hazards found in air, water, soil and foods
+- Identify the common hazards that are found in air, water, soil, and foods

-• Active versus passive interventions - Communicate environmental risk assessment information to patients and the community:
+- Communicate environmental risk assessment information to both patients and the community.

 Linking these topics to the Medical Council exam objectives, especially sections 78-6 and 78-8.